VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.9.1v2 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which include email filtering based on attachment file type.

 #### MS.EXO.9.2v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which attempt to determine the true file type and assess the file extension.

 #### MS.EXO.9.3v2 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which disallow click-to-run file types.

 #### MS.EXO.9.4v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which disallow click-to-run file types.

 #### MS.EXO.9.5v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for
+If the organisation uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which disallow click-to-run file types.